-Even fairly simple changes to your home, such as bathroom grab bars, widened doorways, ramps and better lighting, can help you conserve energy, be more efficient in your daily tasks, and avoid dangerous falls.
+Even fairly simple changes to your home, such as bathroom grab bars or other bathroom modifications, widened doorways, ramps and better lighting, can help you conserve energy, be more efficient in your daily tasks, and avoid dangerous falls.
 At work, accommodations such as a modified work station, reserved parking and specialized computer equipment, can help you remain productive and mobile.

 Occupational therapists can help you adapt your environment and understand how accommodations in the workplace can help you maintain employment.